 Facility Maintenance and Operations Committee (FMOC) – The FMOC works within the industry to improve the performance and longevity of buildings and building systems through consistent, effective and proper facility maintenance and operation.
 The committee provides industry-wide, public and private support for the creation of high-quality facilities.
 It promotes the sharing and integration of procedures and disseminates best practices.
 FMOC also actively provides feedback on a number of National Institute of Building Sciences programs and interacts with outside agencies to improve facility maintenance.

-Building Resource Information Knowledgebase (BRIK) – The National Institute of Building Sciences and the American Institute of Architects are collaborating on the development of BRIK, an interactive portal offering online access to peer-reviewed research projects and case studies in all facets of building, from pre-design through occupancy and reuse.
+Building Research Information Knowledgebase (BRIK) – The National Institute of Building Sciences and the American Institute of Architects are collaborating on the development of BRIK, an interactive portal offering online access to peer-reviewed research projects and case studies in all facets of building, from pre-design through occupancy and reuse.

 Total Building Commissioning – This Institute program is an industry wide process to develop a comprehensive set of building system commissioning guidelines.
 Total Building Commissioning is the systematic process of ensuring that the performance of the facility and its systems meet the design intent and the near- and long-term functional and operational needs of the owner and occupants.